Should you be an LLC or an S Corp? Figuring out the difference between an LLC vs S Corp can be tough.

 Each decision comes with a different tax liability which effects your bottom line.

-To wrap up this month’s theme of making my biz legit, I’m explaining exactly WHY I chose to be an LLC and NOT be taxed as an S Corp — even though I could save money on taxes.
+To wrap up this month’s theme of choosing the best business entity, I’m explaining exactly why I chose to be an LLC and not be taxed as an S Corp — even though I could save money on taxes.

 You’re probably thinking that I’m a bit crazy for doing this, but take a moment to hear my reasons why!
 This was obviously a personal decision, but I want to share the pros and cons with you.

 If you’re wondering whether or not your business should become an LLC versus an S Corp, I’m breaking down the tax benefits and costs for how to choose the best small business entity in this step-by-step guide.

 FYI: None of this is meant as actual tax advice for how YOU should do things.
 This is just to describe to my personal thought process when I was making the decision for MY business.

-What it really means to be an LLC
+LLC vs S Corp: What it means to be an LLC

 For tax purposes, an LLC is considered a “pass through” entity where all of the income and expenses by the business pass through to your personal tax return.